 Being sensitive to COVID-19 and particular individuals' comfort level, some alternative procedures will be offered for the candidate filing process.
 Therefore, some alternative options to meet via an online meeting, instead of in-person, to receive candidate information and documents via mail or email will be outlined on the City's website and by the City Clerk/Elections Official.
 All original signature documents will still be required to be issued and received in original hard copy by the deadline.
-These details will be provided on the City's website and by the City sets website and by the City Clerk to each candidate.
+These details will be provided on the City's website and by the City Clerk to each candidate.